QAMinn2468/Ladybugs/README.md

 # Controls

-Use the Arrow Keys for movement.
+Use the Arrow Keys for movement OR use the following:
+UP: W
+DOWN: SPACE BAR
+LEFT: A
+RIGHT: D

 ## Notes